Why Dental Care Is Important

 - Only Natural Pet All Smiles Oral Care Spray is a convenient way to aid dental health with one spray a day.

 Most treats do not do much for dental health, even if they are labeled "Tartar Control."
-The exception to the rule is Feline Greenies, which I can tell you from personal experience can work wonders in just a few weeks.
+The exception to the rule is Feline Greenies Dental Treats for Cats, which I can tell you from personal experience can work wonders in just a few weeks.

 If your veterinarian finds tartar build-up or any periodontal disease, consider having a full dental cleaning performed under anesthesia.
 Your companion will definitely benefit from a healthier and much more comfortable mouth.
 No matter the age or health of your pet, if there is significant dental disease, it is much preferable to have your vet take care of the problem than to let the problem get worse and cause pain and suffering to your pet.